...eye solution

 I love flying, all kinds, except the kind that involves planes.
 I hate airplanes... not the plane itself, but the side effects of TSA on flight.
 I don't think that I fly often enough to become a TSA identified persons target for writing this, but even with that heightened risk, I can no longer hold myself back.

 So, I'm taking flight into my own hands and I'm writing about it.
-Hopefully the writing therapy will work it's magic and cure all, as it has before.
+Hopefully the writing therapy will work it's magic and cure all, as it has many crucial moments before.

-As it is, in order to fly across this country with my husband, I am subjected to a myriad of restrictions.
-These seem to tighten each time I fly.
-First yellow alert, then orange, and these levels limit what I can pack, what I can wear, and now it seems we have moved to high alert, RED and it's all about what I can and cannot say.
+To fly across this country, I am subjected to a myriad of restrictions which seem to tighten each time I fly.
+First yellow alert, then orange, and these levels limit what I can pack, what I can wear, and now it seems that we have escalated to high alert, RED and it's all about what I can and cannot say.

 The last time we flew, it came down to this: My latest look.

-Oh and with the new restriction is an extra five minutes.
-Our flight preparations now have to include an extra five minutes-- to grant the husband a head start through security.
+Oh and with the new restriction I find I must add an extra five minutes--that extra five minutes is to grant the husband a head start through security.

 Flight of the Bumbles II

-The treatment for phobia is immersion, so I'm headed out to fly--cause I'm totally afraid of airport security.
+The treatment for plane phobia is the standard clinical recommendation--immersion, so I'm headed out to fly--cause I'm totally irrationally paranoid of airport security.

 I'm at the airport hearing a faux voice over the loud speaker...
 "We are at an extra high security level," and despite it's monotone calm, my guts begin to unravel.